eldoriarpg/SchematicBrushReborn/readme.md

 `-r`

 #### Placeair
-On default we don't place air block.
+On default, we don't place air block.
 If you want to change this use this flag.

 `-includeair`
 `-incair`